ddgarrett/mongolang/README.md

 ### Goal

 Simplify Go programs which use MongoDB.
-Create a framework which supports the 10% of the calls which are needed 90% of the time, while easily allowing the use of the other 90% of MongoDB capabilities which are needed 10% of the time.
+Create a library which supports the 10% of the calls which are needed 90% of the time, while easily allowing the use of the other 90% of MongoDB capabilities which are needed 10% of the time.

 1. Support the 10% of the calls which are used 90% of the time
-2. The other 90% of the calls which are used 10% of the time should be no more difficult to do then without this framework
+2. The other 90% of the calls which are used 10% of the time should be no more difficult to do then without this library
 3. Calls should resemble the calls made via the MongoDB Console
 4. Although error checking is important, it shouldn't get in the way of being able to chain calls such as: